-Undergraduate Associate of Arts degree-seeking students will
+Undergraduate students seeking an Associate of Arts degree will

-- Attain a 2.00 cumulative GPA in all college coursework attempted at Concordia. - Successfully complete a minimum of 64 credit hours. - Earn a minimum of 48 hours from the liberal arts and/or fine arts areas. - Earn a minimum of 22 credit hours in residence.
+- Attain a 2.00 cumulative GPA in all college coursework attempted at Concordia. - Successfully complete a minimum of 64 credit hours. - Earn a minimum of 48 hours from the liberal arts and/or fine arts areas. - Earn a minimum of 22 credit hours in residence. - Register for the appropriate graduation course during published registration times.